kdestasio/bidsQC/conversion/README.md

       - `outputlog_helper.txt`: lists the subjects for which the job was successfully run.
       -`subjectID_helper_output.txt`: gives you the path to where the Nifti and .json files were put.
       - `subjectID_helper_error.txt`: gives you the errors for that subject.
-7. Navigate to the folder indicated in the View the file `subjectID_helper_output.txt`.
+7. Navigate to the folder indicated in the file `subjectID_helper_output.txt`.
 View the`.json` files and use that info to edit the fields of the `study_config.json` file.

 #### 2. Edit the `study_config.json` <a name="clust2">

-3. Change the variables and/or paths in `config_dcm2bids_batch.py` script for your study and set `run_local = False`
+Instructions and two examples are available on the unfMontreal Dcm2Bids tutorial page, [here](https://unfmontreal.github.io/Dcm2Bids/docs/3-configuration/) and [here](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/#building-the-configuration-file).

 #### 3. Create `subject_list.txt` <a name="clust3">